Who Gets What and Why

 Often there is a structured matchmaking environment – some kind of application and selection process – through which that courtship and choosing takes place.

 Until recently, economists often passed quickly over matching and focused primarily on commodity markets, in which prices alone determine who gets what.
-In a commodity, mark you decide what you want and if you can afford it, you get it.
+In a commodity market, you decide what you want and if you can afford it, you get it.

 But in matching markets, prices don’t work that way.